At ClickUp, we’re all about processes and productivity.

 Also, think about how you will keep the stakeholders, project sponsors, and other stakeholders informed in a clear manner, as they’re likely working on multiple projects at once.

 Part of the communication plan will be how you document each of the project phases.

 ClickUp allows you to attach files, connect to Google Drive/Dropbox and even embed spreadsheets or other documents right inside ClickUp.
 ClickUp can be the app to replace them all for document management, eliminating the friction from other tools.

 Conversations in ClickUp enhance your ability to communicate.
-Add a conversation to a Folder or List, and mention your colleague or team member.
+Add a conversation to a Folder or List, and mention your colleague or project team member.
 A notification will pop up in their notifications section, and they can respond right there.
 Conversations are great for quick questions.

 You may also want to consider formal presentations as updates as well.

-Read more about effective team communication.
+Read more about effective project team communication.

 9. Monitor Your Progress